A repeating fast radio burst associated with a persistent radio source

-The co-located radio continuum counterpart, the star-forming dwarf host galaxy, and the high repetition rate, make \frb~a clear analog to FRB 121102, the first repeating FRB\cite{Spi16} and the first to be identified with a compact, luminous PRS\cite{Cha17, 2017ApJ...834L...8M} ($L_\nu\approx3\times10^{29}$~erg s$^{-1}$~Hz$^{-1}$).
-Another repeating source, FRB 20201124A, was also associated with a radio continuum counterpart \cite{2021ATel14497....1C, 2021ATel14515....1D, 2021ATel14549....1R}.
-However, through optical spectroscopy and radio interferometric measurements, it was demonstrated that the persistent radio emission was spatially extended and consistent with radio emission associated with star formation in the host galaxy\cite{2021arXiv210609710R}.
-If the radio continuum counterpart to \frb~ is from star formation, however, its luminosity would imply a star-formation rate of $\sim$10~M$_{\odot}$~yr$^{-1}$, a factor of 25 larger than that measured for the host galaxy and a factor of five larger than highest observed star formation rate for galaxies of this mass \cite{2004MNRAS.351.1151B}.
-Given its extreme luminosity, unresolved structure in VLA observations, and offset from the center of the optical emission of the host galaxy, we conclude that the radio continuum counterpart is a compact source that is physically connected to \frb, a true PRS.
-The whole properties of \frb~could be found in Table \ref{tab:general_tab}.
+The co-located radio continuum counterpart, the star-forming dwarf host galaxy, and the high repetition rate make \frb~ a clear analog to FRB 20121102A, the first known repeating FRB\cite{Spi16} and the first to be identified with a compact, luminous persistent radio source (PRS)\cite{Cha17, 2017ApJ...834L...8M} ($L_{\rm 1.6\ GHz}\approx3\times10^{29}$~erg s$^{-1}$~Hz$^{-1}$).
+Another repeating source, FRB 20201124A, was also associated with a radio continuum counterpart \cite{2021ATel14497....1C, 2021ATel14515....1D, 2021ATel14549....1R}; however, optical spectroscopy and radio interferometric measurements demonstrated that the persistent radio emission was spatially extended and consistent with an origin in star formation in the host galaxy\cite{2021arXiv210609710R}.
+By contrast, the continuum counterpart to \frb\ appears to not be from star formation because its luminosity would imply a star-formation rate of $\sim$10~M$_{\odot}$~yr$^{-1}$, a factor of 25 larger than that measured for the host galaxy and a factor of five larger than the highest observed star formation rate for galaxies of this mass \cite{2004MNRAS.351.1151B}.
+Given its extreme luminosity, unresolved structure in VLA observations, and offset from the peak optical emission in the host galaxy, we conclude that the radio continuum counterpart is a compact source ($<1.4\ \rm kpc$ ) physically connected to \frb, a PRS like that associated with FRB 20121102A (which has a VLBI-confirmed size $<0.7$ pc\cite{2017ApJ...834L...8M}).